shinigami-son/dice-bot/README.md

 /roll4r и /r4r - for dice rolling according to the rules of 20th Edition (with doubling ten);

 /search - for search for information.
-The bot first looks for a specific article on the site "https://wod.fandom.com/ru/wiki/", if there are no results, then search for similar ones, if there are nothing, then search in Google;
+The bot first looks for a specific article on the [Мир Тьмы вики](https://wod.fandom.com/ru/wiki/), if there are no results, then search for similar ones, if there are nothing, then search in Google;

 /help и /donate - for information about the bot and the opportunity to thank the author.